SLU is announcing a call for applications for infrastructure grants for 2018. Here you will find the full call.

 To be considered for funding, the infrastructure must normally meet the following primary criteria:

-- Provide conditions for world-leading research
+- Provide new conditions for world-class research

 - Be utilised by a number of research teams with highly qualified research projects